Singor Mobley: Dallas Cowboys

 On February 12, 1997, he was signed as an undrafted free agent by the Dallas Cowboys, reuniting with former Cougars defensive coordinator Mike Zimmer, who was the team's defensive backs coach.
 He was one of thirteen rookies to make the team.
 He was declared inactive in four of the first 5 games.
 He finished seventh on the team with 11 special teams tackles.
 In 1998, he was sixth on the team with 10 special teams tackles.

 He spent three seasons with the Cowboys as a backup safety and special teams player.
 He wasn't re-signed at the end of the 1999 season.

 Edmonton Eskimos (second stint)

 On May 23, 2000, Mobley was signed by the Edmonton Eskimos and was switched to linebacker.
 He led the team in tackles in 2004 (75) and 2005 (74).

 In 2006, he was second on the team with 59 tackles.
 He was released after the season and announced his retirement on May 24, 2007.

 In all, Mobley played 158 games over nine seasons with the Eskimos, was a part of two Grey Cup championship teams, registered 602 tackles (21 for loss), 21 sacks, 24 passes defensed, 15 interceptions and 78 special teams tackles.
 In 1995, he set a team record with 129 yards in fumble recoveries.
 He is considered to be one of the greatest defensive players in franchise history.

+Alaska Airlines

+Mobley lists Lead Customer Service Agent in his LinkedIn profile.

 Personal life

-Mobley is the secondary coach at Bonney Lake High School, southeast of Tacoma.
+Mobley is the secondary coach at Curtis High School, south of Tacoma.